oskarth/experiments.oskarth.com/content/unix05.md

 different things as files - standard streams, devices, pipes, and real files - uniformly.
 This is the implementation of the interface we used back in the second installment of this series, *What is a shell and how does it work?*.
-There's a global *file table* which keeps track of all the file descriptors and what they point to:
+There's a global *ftable* which keeps track of all open files:

 ```
 struct {